doblerone/QA-DKRZ_FPSCONV/docs/sphinx/userguide/installation.rst

    $ git clone  https://github.com/IS-ENES-Data/QA-DKRZ

 Any installation is done with the script ``install`` ( a prefix './' could be helpful in some cases) within the ``QA-DKRZ`` root directory.
 Please, have also a look at the Work-flow section.

 - A file ``install_configure`` in ``QA-DKRZ`` binds necessary ``lib`` and ``include`` directories.
 A template ``.install_configure`` is provided.
-If not copied to ``install_configure`` and edited before the first launch, then it is created and the user is asked to edit the file.
+If not copied to ``install_configure`` and edited before the first launch, then it is created and the user is asked to edit the file;
+  entries ``LIB` and ``INCLUDE`` will point to respective directories.
 - Environmental variables CC, CXX, CFLAGS, and CXXFLAGS are accepted.
 - ``install`` establishes access to libraries, which may be linked (recommended) or built (triggered by option ``--build``).